 Advice, Safety Tips, and Travel Insurance Options in Thailand

-White sand beaches, jungles, Buddhist temples, incredible food, and ancient ruins – everything Thailand is known for.
-Thailand also called the Land of Smiles, is a fun-loving, exotic, and amazing country to visit.
-The country is growing as a popular tourist destination, and with a fantastic combination of natural, historical, and cultural attractions along with water sport and adventure options, it’s easy to see why.
+Thailand is known for its white sand beaches, jungles, Buddhist temples, incredible food, and ancient ruins.
+Also known as the Land of Smiles, Thailand is a fun-loving, exotic, and amazing country to visit.
+The country is growing as a popular tourist destination.
+With a fantastic combination of natural, historical, and cultural attractions, water sports, and adventure options, it’s easy to see why.

 The capital city is Bangkok, and in northern Thailand, Chiang Mai is an educational and cultural hub.
 With a population of almost 70 million, this constitutional monarchy is known for its beauty as much as its political instability.
 Because of his unrest, it is wise to exercise extra caution when traveling to Thailand.

-Martial law is instituted in Thailand and foreigners are required to carry identification at all times.
+Strict laws have been instituted in Thailand, and foreigners should always carry identification.
 At a minimum, have a copy of your passport identification page if Thai police check your ID, as they sometimes do in popular tourist areas.

 General Advice for Travel to Thailand